How to find a power source

 This technique only works if you can use an outlet as a power source that’s opposite, or nearly opposite, the place where you want your new outlet.
-To determine whether you can safely use an existing outlet, follow the list below.
+To determine how to wire an outlet and whether you can safely use existing electrical outlets, follow the list below.

 - If a switch or outlet is on a circuit that often blows its breaker or fuse, don’t make matters worse by adding yet another outlet to the circuit.

 - Electrical codes restrict the number of lights or electrical outlets that can be connected to one circuit.
 Typically, you can have no more than eight lights or electrical outlets on a 15-amp circuit.
 To determine the amp rating of a circuit, just look at the number on its breaker or fuse in your main electrical panel.
 Turn off the circuit and test light switches and other outlets to determine exactly which lights or outlets are on a given circuit.

 - Most electrical codes now require outlets in kitchens and bathrooms to be on separate 20-amp GFCI circuits.
 So before using the method we show here for how to wire an outlet in a kitchen or bathroom, check with an electrical inspector.
 If you add an outlet to a kitchen or bath, it must be GFCI protected.
 Don’t power your new outlet from a kitchen or bathroom outlet.